-256 Commonwealth was built in 1879 by Uriah H. Coffin, a building contractor, probably for speculative sale.
+256 Commonwealth designed by architect William P. Wentworth and built in 1879 by Uriah H. Coffin, a building contractor, probably for speculative sale.
 He is shown as the owner on the original building permit application, dated September 15, 1879.
 The application does not indicate the architect.

 Uriah Coffin purchased the land for 256 Commonwealth on August 25, 1879, from John Fisher Farrington, also a building contractor.
 He had purchased the lot on May 17, 1879, from George B. Hyde.
 The land had changed hands several times and was part of a parcel previously owned by Nathan Matthews, part of an even larger tract he had purchased on January 2, 1871, from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.